pittcsc/pittcswiki/docs/how-to-write-a-good-guide.md

 ## How does this all work?

 When you add a new markdown file to `src/pages`, GatsbyJS (the framework we use), will automatically create a webpage, and transform your markdown into HTML.
 More information can be found by following this Gatsby tutorial if you wish to learn more - https://www.gatsbyjs.org/tutorial/

+If you want to make a guide with interactive components - read how you can do that [here](/docs/how-to-create-an-interactive-guide.md)